Insider Sell: COO Mark Thurmon - GuruFocus.com

 On May 24, 2023, Mark Thurmond, the Chief Operating Officer (COO) of Tenable Holdings Inc (TENB, Financial), sold 2,516 shares of the company's stock.
-This insider sell comes amidst a year of insider transactions that have seen Mark Thurmond sell a total of 28,667 shares and purchase none.
+This insider sell comes amidst a year of insider trading activity that has seen Thurmond sell a total of 28,667 shares and make no purchases.

 Who is Mark Thurmond of Tenable Holdings Inc?